cybertraining-dsc/fa20-523-307/project/project.md

 ### 6.1 The Impeachment of President Trump

 After weeks of talks among Congress, the House of Representatives have voted to impeach President Trump on two charges: abuse of power and obstruction of Congress on December 18, 2019.
 Since the country's founding in 1776, only three presidents have faced impeachment from Congress: Andrew Johnson, Bill Clinton and now Donald Trump.
 This move has been widely advocated for since his election in 2016.
 "In September 2019, news leaked of a phone call between President Trump and Ukrainian President Volodymyr Zelensky regarding an investigation into Hunter Biden, son of then Democratic candidate Joe Biden, for his dealings in Ukraine" [^3].
-Sentiment analysis was preformed on tweets that fall in the time frame of President Trump's impeachment as shown below.
+The sentiment analysis preformed on tweets that fall in the time frame of President Trump's impeachment.
+The graph shows an almost even split in polarity but more tweets have a higher subjectivity suggesting many tweets are personal opinions.
+The NASDAQ shows stock were down when the Articles of Impeachment were announced but when the vote to approve the articles started in mid December, the stock price is on an upward trend.

 ![Figure 5: Sentiment Analysis during Impeachment](https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-307/main/project/images/impeachment_sentiment.png)